vanilla/vanilla/README.md

 Vanilla ships with a .htaccess file for Apache support.
 Nginx and IIS require additional configuration.

 On the client side, Vanilla should run & look good in just about any modern browser.
 Using IE?
 How exotic.
-You'll need IE7 or greater.
+You'll want IE8 or greater.
+IE7 *might* work if you squint hard and click gently, but we make no promises.

 We've been natively mobile since before it was cool.
 Vanilla ships with a mobile-optimized theme enabled by default for all smartphones & tablets.
 Heck, it even works on the PlayStation Vita.